lofar-astron/DP3/docs/index.rst

   mystep2.type = mystep.stepb

   defines two user steps.
 Both step implementations reside in library libmystep.so.
-  A description and example of a dynamically loaded step can be found in the LOFAR source code repository in DPPP/TestDynDPPP.
+  A description and example of a dynamically loaded step can be found in the source code repository in DPPP/TestDynDPPP.

 Python defined step
 ---------------------